ahmedsam007/NanoJet/Tools/UPDATE_NOTIFICATION_v0.2.3.md

 ### Chrome/Edge/Brave
 1. Go to `chrome://extensions/` (or `edge://extensions/`)
-2. Find "IDMMac Interceptor"
+2. Find "NanoJet Interceptor"
 3. Look at the version number under the extension name
 4. If it's **older than 0.2.3**, please update!

 ### Firefox
 1. Go to `about:addons`
-2. Find "IDMMac Interceptor"
+2. Find "NanoJet Interceptor"
 3. Click on it to see the version
 4. If it's **older than 0.2.3**, please update!